kitclong/Employee-Info-Tracker/README.md

 1. Present user with command line
 2. User runs 'npm start' to begin
 3. User is presented with selections to choose
-4. User is select choice and presses 'enter'
+4. User is to select a choice and presses 'enter'
 5. User is presented with a table of information from a db
 6. When the user if finished, user is presented with additiona choices
 7. Selecting 'exit' will terminate